This post is also available in: PortuguĂŞs

 Time in Polignano A Mare: One to two days

 Polignano A Mare is one example of a city that makes you lose track of time.
-Don’t miss out on sunbathing in the beach, try one of the homemade ice creams and visit the Domenico Modugno statue.
+Don’t miss out on sunbathing on the beach, try one of the homemade ice creams and visit the Domenico Modugno statue.
+A Puglia itinerary is surely not complete without a stop in this charming city!

 Alberobello – the city of the Trulli